Managing the Tension Between U.S. Discovery Obligations and Cross-Border Privacy Laws and Regulations

 Litigation is not bound by borders or oceans, and multinational cross-border disputes are increasingly frequent and complex.
 Courts in the United States are demonstrating less tolerance for disclosure and discovery issues related to privacy statutes in foreign jurisdictions.
-Hudson Legal experts explain the US courts tension with international privacy regulation and provide methods to manage the increasingly frequent conflict.
+Hudson Legal experts explain cross-border discovery and the U.S. courts tension with international privacy regulation and provide methods to manage the increasingly frequent conflict.

-- Explanation of the tension between U.S. Courts and foreign privacy laws
+- Cross-border discovery and an explanation of the tension between U.S. Courts and foreign privacy laws

 - How to raise the issue of discoverable documents residing outside of the United States with U.S. courts